Table of Contents

 The minimum amount of time in direct sunlight this plant requires daily is six hours, but eight to ten hours is much better.

 The parent species of many of these hybrids are indigenous to dry prairies or Mediterranean regions and, therefore, have similar water requirements.
 As they grow, keep plants uniformly watered.

 Once fully grown, these plants require an average amount of water (1/2 to 1 inch per week), but they may survive brief droughts.

 Although the botrytis blight will spread through wet plants, spider mites may attract plants experiencing drought stress.

 Temperature and Humidity

-When grown as annuals, hybrid verbenas perform well in almost any climate, though they may suffer during the hottest part of the summer.
-Most hybrids are hardy in zones 9 to 10, while some are only in zones 7 when cultivated as short-lived garden perennials.
+Most hybrids are hardy in zones 9 to 10, while some are only in zone 7 when cultivated as short-lived garden perennials.

 Although verbenas don't require much food, plants benefit from a monthly dose of balanced, slow-release flower fertilizer to help them maintain the bloom display, which can continue from spring until winter.
 Follow the recommendations on the product package for fertilizer usage.

 Throughout the growing season, shear back verbena plants once or twice to promote new blooms and keep the plants full and aesthetically pleasing.
 By deadheading spent flowers, more flowers will bloom.